adelaramadhina/bountycatchremix/README.md

 - Save subdomains into a database from text files.
 - Eliminate duplicate subdomain entries.
-- Count the number of unique subdomains.
+- Count the number of unique subdomains from a project.
-- Delete a specific subdomain entry.
+- Delete a project domain entry.

 ## Prerequisites